-The Coral Triangle Day (held every June 9) is a celebration of the Coral Triangle, the world’s epicentre of marine biodiversity.
-The Coral Triangle is a marine area located in the western Pacific Ocean, which includes the waters of Indonesia, Malaysia, the Philippines, Papua New Guinea, Timor Leste and Solomon Islands.
+The Coral Triangle Day (June 9) is a celebration of the Coral Triangle, the world’s epicentre of marine biodiversity.
+A marine area located in the western Pacific Ocean, the Coral Triangle countries include Indonesia, Malaysia, the Philippines, Papua New Guinea, Timor Leste and Solomon Islands.

 To delineate the Coral Triangle, scientists and conservationists looked at high species biodiversity of coral and reef fish, and habitat diversity, as well as currents.